IRypSDev/fullstackopen/part0/0.4_NewNoteDiagram/newNoteDiagram.md

     server-->>browser: JSON file containing the list of notes deactivate server

-    Note right of browser: Browser executes the JavaScript code to render the notes on the page
+    Note right of browser: Browser executes the event handler that renders notes to display

 ```